 We encourage students to take risks and to learn from their mistakes.
 We nurture a deep engagement in the learning process that requires students to take ownership of their work, invest in it and extend themselves.

-Upper Sixth students have a dedicated art studio where they each have individual spaces and can safely leave the projects that they are working on.
-This art room is open early in the mornings, over break and lunchtimes and in the evenings until 5.45pm.
+Upper Sixth students have a dedicated art studio where they each have their space, where they can safely leave the projects that they are working on, which are accessible at all times that the school is open.

 - Learning journey - Lower Sixth